Hamburg Massacre — North Augusta, South Carolina

-Following the war, freed African-Americans settled in Hamburg, founding a municipality and forming a militia: Company A, Ninth Regiment National Guard of the State of South Carolina.
+Following the war, freed African-Americans settled in Hamburg, establishing a municipality and forming a militia: Company A, Ninth Regiment National Guard of the State of South Carolina.
 The militia had been issued arms by the state under Governor Robert Scott.
 The presence of an armed black militia in South Carolina – the members of which were Republicans – upset local white Democrats who were plotting to defeat the sitting Republican governor, D.H.
-Chamberlain, in an upcoming gubernatorial election.
+Chamberlain, in an upcoming gubernatorial election.*

 On July 4th, 1876, the militia marched on a public road in celebration of the nation’s centennial.
 Two white farmers appeared in a wagon during the parade and ordered the militia to cease its drills so they could pass.
 The captain of the militia, Doc Adams, explained that ample room existed on either side of the formation, but eventually the militia parted, allowing the wagon to proceed.
 Adams was arrested the following day for blocking a public road.
 When Adams attempted to access the courthouse for his hearing on July 8th, he was met by an armed group of white men.
 Adams then sought cover in the militia’s armory, where he was joined by forty of his men.